 In the United States, food manufacturers are no longer able to use trans fats and trans fatty acids in foods.
 This regulation forced companies to find replacement ingredients.
 Many of them turned to palm oil.

-Because palm oil has so many applications, palm oil is very common in bar soap, liquid soap, deodorant, shampoo and conditioner, lotion and moisturizer, toothpaste, cosmetics and more.
+Because palm oil has so many applications, palm oil is very common in bar soap, liquid soap, deodorant, shampoo and conditioner, lotion, toothpaste, cosmetics, etc.

-Remember, palm oil is versatile — it can do many things in all types of products — and it’s inexpensive.
+What makes palm oil bad for our planet makes it good for manufacturers.
+Palm oil is versatile — it can do many things in all types of products — and it’s inexpensive.